exercism/v3/languages/csharp/exercises/concept/integral-numbers/.docs/instructions.md

 Data is transmitted in a buffer (byte array).
 When integers are sent, the size of the buffer is reduced by employing the following protocol.

-Each value should be represented in the smallest possible integral type:
+Each value should be represented in the smallest possible integral type (types of `byte` and `sbyte` are not included as the saving would be trivial):

 | Min Value                  | Max Value                 | Type   |
 | -------------------------- | ------------------------- | ------ |